Thermatix/ruta/README.md

 ```ruby
 Ruta.navigate_to_ref(:info_view,:i_switch,value)
 ```
-The first arg is the context the route you wish to navigate to is located in, the second is the reference of the route, lastly any params you wish to place into the route go next, they are placed into the route as they come.
+The first arg is the context of the route you wish to navigate to is located in, the second is the reference of the route, lastly any params you wish to place into the route go next, they are placed into the route as they come.

 You would most probably use it in a 'click' callback in response to the user clicking on somthing